 Materials Science and Engineering Emphasis Electives

-Select, in consultation with an M S & E advisor, 9 credits of science and engineering coursework from M S & E courses numbered 400 or above, other engineering courses numbered 300 or above, science courses numbered 300 or above, or up to 3 credits of combined M S & E 1 Cooperative Education Program and/or M S & E 699 Independent Study research credit.
+Select 6 credits of coursework from M S & E courses numbered 400 or above, other engineering, Biochemistry, Chemistry, Computer Sciences, Math, Physics, Statistics, or Zoology courses numbered 300 or above, or up to 3 credits of combined M S & E 1 Cooperative Education Program and/or M S & E 699 Independent Study research credit (or from another engineering department).
 M S & E advisor approval of the set of selections is required.
 Course sets may be broad-based or concentrated in a subfield of materials science and engineering.

 |ENGL 100||Introduction to College Composition||3|